-Secure Windows environments with privileged access security
+Secure Windows environments with privileged access management

 Windows machines are everywhere – making up the majority of desktop, laptops and servers in many organizations.
 Powerful privileged accounts existing in every system and, when Windows administrators grant local administrator privileges to users for convenience and productivity, a larger attack surface from this privilege creep results – providing attackers with an expansive opportunity to gain a foothold inside an organization.

 Once attackers establish their presence inside a network, they are able to move laterally and escalate privileges by leveraging locally stored hashes to take advantage of inherent vulnerabilities in the Kerberos authentication protocol, such as pass-the-hash.
 Frequently, the attacker’s main goal is to reach a Domain Controller, the central authority of trust within the Windows environment.
 Once a Domain Controller is compromised, the attacker has carte blanche access to the entire domain eluding visibility or awareness of the organization.